Client Guide: Font Licensing

 Restrictive licences

-As I mentioned above, some font licences are very restrictive.
+As I mentioned above, some desktop font licences are very restrictive.
 That means, you’re either not allowed to use a font for specific uses at all, or you’ll need to pay for additional licences to do so.

 A good example of this is Lineto’s ‘Circular’.
 It’s a lovely set of fonts, used by big brands such as Spotify and Airbnb.
 Lineto’s licence is very restrictive.
 For instance, without an additional licence you can’t use it: as a logo, in social media, in video, on merchandise (mugs, pens etc) or email design.